EpicPlayzGames/EpicArch/README.md

 This is something I use to make my arch install easier when I reinstall for any reason.
 This will be tailored to my configuration.

 ## Developer Notes

->[!WARNING]
-> Don't code or script late at night.
-It will result in the fixing of many spelling errors after initial commit.

 This script is built with system compatibility in mind.
 It works for base installs on both Intel and AMD CPUs.
 This script was built with static ips in mind so it is setup with systemd-networkd and systemd-resolved